LaizFigueroa/DIT168/README.md

 **1. Documentation:** Where all the documentation created along the project will be listed.

 **2. src:** Where all the code will be available.
-Probably this folder will have subfolders when the development phase is advancing.
+      **2.1. v2v-microservice:** On this folder you can find the microservice for communication across vehicles.
+      **2.2. ps4:** This folder contains the ps4 microservice.

 **3. lib:** Libraries, images, anything used as a resource to the project will be available in this folder.